mahirbastas/ceng495-hw1/README.md

 I built my application using Node JS.
 I have used javascript, html, css, bootstrap and similar programming languages, libraries and technologies.

+  When you want to use the Event Scheduler, you can select your event type by clicking on "Use Wildcard" or "Use Hard Input" button.

+  After selecting event type, you can pick available time slots and type your activity or select the events offered by Bored.

 ## Versions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).